TTeuZ/TTeuZ/README.md

-### Ola, Meu nome é Paulo Mateus Luza Alves
+### Hi, My name is Paulo Mateus Luza Alves

-- 🔭 Atualmente trabalho com Vue.js
+- 🔭 For now, I'm working as a IT Trainee at Exxonmobil
-- 🌱 Atualmente estou estudando Front-End com um pezinho no Back-End
+- ⚡ I'm pretty interested in Data analysis and Data Science!

 ## ⚡ GitHub Stats
 <div>